 But this law is also ripe for abuse.
 Like Penal Code 409 PC failure to disperse, the crime of unauthorized entry into an emergency area is often charged against people who “ticked off” a law enforcement officer at a tense time—including people who themselves were the victims of police misconduct.

-The legal definition of unauthorized entry into an emergency area
+Penal Code 409.5(c): the legal definition of unauthorized entry into an emergency area

 The legal definition of unauthorized entry into a closed emergency area consists of the following “elements of the crime”: